Should you get a Lhasa Apso?

 The Lhasa Apso first appeared

 in the Western world in the early 1900s, when they were brought to England as gifts from the Dalai Lama.
 They quickly gained popularity among dog enthusiasts in Europe and the United States and were eventually recognized as a breed by the American Kennel Club in 1935.
-Today, Lhasa Apsos remain a beloved breed among dog enthusiasts and owners, thanks to their unique history, intelligence, and loyalty.

 In Landmark Research on Modern Dog Breed